lollo03/spotify-youtube-downloader/README.md

 # Step 3
 Simply launch the script and paste the playlist URL.
 The playlist must be public.\
 Or simply use the command line:
-`python downloader.py URL` \1
+`python downloader.py URL` \
-write metadata in the mp3 file
+The script will also try to write metadata to the mp3 file